100 South 9th Street, Springfield, NE 68059

 Youth Group

 All 9th-12th grade youth are invited to our St. Joseph’s Youth Group.
 Join in a lot of fun and fellowship…and always food!
-We meet the second and fourth Wednesday of the month at 7 p.m. as a group and serve in the community on the third Wednesdays of each month.
+We meet the second and fourth Sunday of the month at 7 p.m. as a group.

 CALENDAREMAIL YOUTH GROUP LEADER